-DRUG AND ALCOHOL
+DRUG AND ALCOHOL TESTING

-TESTING

 Our ability to provide quality care can be dangerously affected by drug and alcohol abuse.
-Genesis requires new employees in selected positions to undergo a drug test as a condition of employment.
+New employees in selected positions are required to undergo a drug test as a condition of employment.

-Under certain circumstances, existing employees are also subject to drug/alcohol testing.
+• Under certain circumstances, existing employees are also subject to drug/alcohol testing.